UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Investment choices

-Lloyds offers a good range of investments across seven world markets, including U.K. bonds and gilts, ETFs, investment trusts and company shares.
-It’s good to have access to worldwide investments but other platforms such as eToro, Saxo and Interactive Brokers offer more extensive overseas investment options covering other parts of the world including Asia.
+Lloyds offers a great range of investments across seven world markets, including U.K. bonds and gilts, almost 700 ETFs, more than 3,000 funds, and almost 5,000 company shares.
+That said, other platforms such as eToro, Saxo, and Interactive Brokers offer more extensive overseas investment options covering other parts of the world, especially Asia.

-There are almost 3,000 funds to choose from.
-Lloyds offers a ready-made investment portfolio but you must pay in at least £50 a month.
+Funds and ready-made investments: With an impressive 3,143 funds available, investors who prefer handpicking their mutual funds have a wealth of options.
+Lloyds also offers a ready-made investment portfolio, incorporating stocks, bonds, and property, but you must pay in at least £50 a month.
 If you don’t like the idea of committing this amount, other platforms such as Hargreaves Lansdown and AJ Bell offer ready-made portfolios for those looking to save £25 a month.

-You can invest through an ISA, Junior ISA, SIPP or general dealing account.
+ISAs and SIPPs: You can invest through an ISA, Junior ISA, SIPP, or general dealing account.
 Lloyds does not offer Lifetime ISAs.

-Lloyds does not offer financial advice, but it has partnered with Schroders Personal Wealth if you want to pay for advice and you earn at least £100,000 a year or have £100,000 in savings and pensions.
+Financial planning: Lloyds has partnered with financial planning firm Schroders Personal Wealth if you would like to pay for advice from their wealth management team.
+To take advantage of this program, you must earn at least £100,000 a year or have £100,000 in savings and pensions.

 Feature Lloyds Bank logoLloyds Bank